Seahawks' X-factor to beat Rams in NFC Championship Game, and it's not Sam Darnold

 The Seahawks should have an excellent chance to play a dominant defensive game against the Rams.
 Seattle allowed 17.6 points per game, and that ranked 1st in the league during the regular season

 They have multiple defensive players who can take control of the game, but linebacker Ernest Jones has to be first on that list.
-He led the Seahawks with 126 tackles and he excels in pass coverage.
-He had a team-leading 5 interceptions, and he returned one of those picks 85 yards for a touchdown.
-He also had 7 passes defensed.
+He led the Seahawks with 126 tackles, and he excels in pass coverage.
+He had a team-leading five interceptions, and he returned one of those picks 85 yards for a touchdown.
+He also had seven passes defensed.

-He will get an assist from safety Nick Emmanwori, who had 81 tackles, 2.5 sacks, 9 tackles for loss, 11 passes defensed, 1 interception and 1 fumble recovery.
+He will get an assist from safety Nick Emmanwori, who had 81 tackles, 2.5 sacks, nine tackles for loss, 11 passes defensed, one interception, and one fumble recovery.